Qualifying Conditions & Requirements for a Medical Marijuana Card in Kentucky

 Requirements for Minors

-The information and documents below are necessary for minors to get the Kentucky medical marijuana card:
+The requirements for minors to get the Kentucky medical marijuana card include:

-• A written certification from a medical cannabis doctor
+- Written certification from a medical cannabis practitioner

-• Documentation supporting that the minor has a qualifying medical condition.
-(From a practitioner other than the certifying cannabis doctor)
+- Documentation of diagnosis of a qualifying medical condition by a practitioner other than the certifying cannabis doctor

 Requirements for Caregivers